lanetix/express-deep-link/README.md

 app.use('/login', loginRouter);
 ```

-We could certainly put the burden  of properly partioning/configuring middleware on the backs of developers.
-The initial argument for this was that if
-your login endpoint were local to your website, you'd already have to configure your authentication middleware not to authenticate that endpoint (you can't authenticate
+The initial argument for this was that if your login endpoint were local to your website, you'd already have to configure your authentication middleware
-the route(s) that are responsible for authentication else users would never be able to authenticate).
-You'd additionally want to exclude `deep-link` from
+not to authenticate that endpoint (you can't authenticate the route that is responsible for authentication, else users would never be able to authenticate).
-running on any requests to you API since you'd never deep link to anything accepting or returning JSON endpoints.
-But then @pythonesque made a
+You'd additionally want to exclude `deep-link` from running on any requests to your API since you'd never deep link to anything accepting or returning JSON payloads.
-point (of which was already entertained), that lots of sites (actually most sites according to him) are not SPAs and still employ server side rendering.
+@pythonesque made an argument (of which was already entertained) that lots of sites (actually most sites according to him) are not SPAs and still employ
+server side rendering.
 In that case, you have only one place to exclude both authentication and `deep-link` (that being login).
-So it was concluded that this could go either way.
+We concluded that:

+1. there's no harm in guarding against infinite redirects
-@pythonesque made a point that it can't hurt to guard against infinite redirects, and that the most convenient option for developers would be to allow them
+2. the most convenient option for developers would be to allow them to configure `deep-link` to run for all requests
-to conveniently configure `deep-link` to run for all requests.
-The feeling was mutual and so the infinite redirect guard shall live on and reign victorious.

 ##### login.local.authenticated - Object (Optional)